 Congratulations!

 You want to finish your first ultra wanting more, not fed up and broken, swearing that you will never run one again.
-Our goal is for you to have a positive first experience and keep coming back for more!
+My goal is for you to have a positive first experience and keep coming back for more!

-What is an Ultramarathon?
+What Is An Ultramarathon?

-According to Merriam-Webster, an ultramarathon is “a footrace longer than a marathon”, therefore anything over 42.195 kilometers, or 26.2 miles is considered an ultramarathon.
+According to Merriam-Webster, an ultramarathon is “a footrace longer than a marathon.”
+Therefore, anything over 42.195 kilometers, or 26.2 miles, is considered an ultramarathon.

-Reflect on your training and race history up to this point and then choose your distance accordingly.
+Reflect on your training and race history up to this point, and then choose your distance accordingly.

-If you have been running marathons for years, a 50k is just a baby step away, so for your first ultra, you may want to look into a 50 mile (80 kilometer) race.
-If you have less experience running long distances and have focused more on half marathons, a 50k is going to be a great challenge for you.
+If you have been running marathons for years, a 50K is just a baby step away, so for your first ultra, you may want to look into a 50-mile (80-kilometer) race.

-I may err on the more conservative side as a coach, but I wouldn’t push one of my runners into a 100k or 100 miler if they haven’t gone through the training process progressively.I believe in dominating a distance before moving on to the next one.
+As a coach, I may err on the more conservative side, but I wouldn’t push one of my runners into a 100K or 100 miler if they haven’t progressively gone through the ultramarathon training process.

 This way, you show up to your next race well-prepared and have a better chance of crossing the finish line safe, sound, and happy.

-#2 Location Location Location
+#2: Location Location Location

 Run Local . . .